khchok/todo-api/README.md

-## todo-api-nodejs
+## nodejs-todo-api

-This repo serve as a backend for react-todo-app
+This repo serve as a backend for react-todo-app.
+Node.js
+Firestore Database